-14 Top-Rated Tourist Attractions in Sheffield, England
+15 Top-Rated Tourist Attractions in Sheffield, England

-England's fourth-largest city lies approximately 35 miles south of Leeds on the Don and Rivelin rivers at the foot of the Derbyshire Hills.
-An industrial city, Sheffield is a popular base from which to explore the Peak District, which is known for its bucolic vistas, manor homes, mining towns, and mineral springs.
+Sheffield, England's fourth-largest city, lies approximately 35 miles south of Leeds on the Don and Rivelin rivers at the foot of the Derbyshire Hills.
+An industrial city, Sheffield is one pf the best places to visit if you're planning on exploring the Peak District, which is known for its bucolic vistas, manor homes, mining towns, and mineral springs.

-Sheffield is famous for knives, all types of cutting tools, guns, and high-grade steel production, a fact Chaucer refers to back in 1478 in his Canterbury Tales when he describes a "Sheffield thwitel," the ancestor of the modern pocket knife.
+Sheffield is famous for knives, all types of cutting tools, guns, and high-grade steel production, a fact Chaucer refers to back in 1478 in his Canterbury Tales, when he describes a "Sheffield thwitel," the ancestor of the modern pocket knife.
 Once made in home workshops, Sheffield's fine cutlery is still exported around the world.

 See also: Where to Stay in Sheffield

-1 Sheffield Botanical Gardens
+1. Sheffield Botanical Gardens

 The gardens are a great spot to take the kids (look for the friendly squirrels), and many music, art, and theatrical events are staged on the grounds.
 After exploring all the botanical beauties, you can relax at the on-site café.
 Best of all, admission is free.

-Address: Sheffield Botanical Gardens, Clarkehouse Road, Sheffield, South Yorkshire
+Address: Clarkehouse Road, Sheffield, South Yorkshire

-2 Graves Park
+2. Graves Park

-About three miles south of the city center, Graves Park is the city's largest public green space and offers a fun line-up of things to do for the entire family.
-Children love the Graves Park Animal Farm here, where they can see several rare breeds of farm animals and get up close to goats, llamas, and donkeys.
+About three miles south of Sheffield city center, Graves Park is the city's largest public green space and offers a fun lineup of things to do for the entire family.
+Children love the Graves Park Animal Farm, where they can see several rare breeds of farm animals and get up close to goats, llamas, and donkeys.

-3 Tropical Butterfly House Wildlife & Falconry Centre
+3. Tropical Butterfly House Wildlife & Falconry Centre

 Animal lovers can experience close-up encounters with some of the more charismatic animals.
 You can pat a lemur, meet the meerkats, learn all about otters on a keeper's talk, feed the farm animals, and spend hours photographing the butterflies up close.